2015 DKFZ Summer Internship in Cancer Research

 Students also take part in the Internship Core Course, which covers recent research at the DKFZ via a series of research seminars and will have the opportunity to take part in a soft-skills courses about topics related to scientific presenting and communication.
 In addition, events with DKFZ PhD students and outings in and around Heidelberg are organized.

 Who is eligible to apply?

 To be eligible to apply for the DKFZ Summer Internship you must be working towards a masters degree and be able to provide proof that you are enrolled in a university for the full duration of the internship (i.e. until the end of September, 2014).
 If you already hold a masters degree, unfortunately you are not eligible to apply for the Internship.

-You must be able to take part in the full internship, from 1st August - 30th September, 2013.
+You must be able to take part in the full internship, which takes place from 1st August - 30th September.